steledama/lac/README.md

 # LAC

-MultiFuncionPrinters usage and supplies monitoring with Zabbix over different networks
+MultiFunctionPrinters usage and supplies monitoring agent with Zabbix over different networks

 ## What the LAC does

-Lac is an agent that work with zabbix agent that monitors the usage and supplies of Multi Funcion Printers (MFPs) located in different networks.
+Lac is an agent that work with zabbix server for monitoring the usage and supplies of Multi Function Printers (MFPs) located in different networks.
 It is designed for office machine dealers who have to manage hundreds of MFPs installed at various final customers network.
 It is meant to be used for two purposes:

 - Obtain the page counters of the MFPs and automatically collect them in a centralized place (zabbix server) to effectively manage the periodic billing of technical assistance contracts often linked to a page cost and therefore to the number of pages produced